 docker tag demoimage yourLoginServer.azurecr.io/demoimage

-4. Switch to Azure portal and you can see the image in Azure Container Registry.
+Switch to the Azure portal and you can see the image in Azure Container Registry.

 Push Image to Docker Hub